Crew is a mobile app that combines a universal group voice intercom with shared locations on a map.

 When recording, the menu button becomes "Stop Recording".
 This will also notify all the riders that the audio recording has ended.
 If you leave the ride, the recording also stops.

-When a ride is recorded, versions 1.4+ will also display a blinked red dot in top right corner for the duration of the recording.
+When a ride is recorded, versions 1.4+ will also display a blinking red dot in the top right corner for the duration of the recording.

 All recordings will be saved on your device.
 You can find the files through the 'My Files' menu, then select "Audio Recordings" tab.
 This will show you a shortcut to the folder in the file explorer app.